Chia-Network/chia-docs/docs/12rpcs/rpcs.md

 ### WebSockets
 If you are using the Websockets API, you can go directly through the daemon, which routes requests.
 Each WebSocket message contains the following fields:
+TODO: Explain how to call a Websocket RPC, examples can be found here: https://github.com/Chia-Mine/chia-agent.

 ```json
 {